MeganMFisher/herokuHosting/README.md

             callbackURL: '/auth/callback'

-Add your Heroku url to your whitelist on https://auth0.com/
+Add your Heroku url to your allowed callback URLs on https://auth0.com/